Retries are load multipliers: policy-keyed resilience for Go¶

 - Fixed delay: spawn a hedge after N milliseconds

-- Latency-aware: spawn a hedge dynamically based on recent latency stats (for example p99), using a per-key tracker
+- Latency-aware: spawn a hedge dynamically based on recent latency stats (for example p95 or p99), using a per-key tracker

 Behavior is explicit:

-- winner takes all: first success cancels other in-flight attempts
+- winner takes all: first success returns and cancels the group context, signaling other attempts to stop

 - fail-fast option: